PathLab Overview

 - Dispatch.
 Assign a mission now or schedule it for later.

 - Monitor.
-Track progress in Mission Runs, the Timeline, and the Faults and Alerts surfaces.
+Track progress in Assignments, the Timeline, and the Faults and Alerts surfaces.

 New to PathLab?
 Start with the operator walkthroughs under Tutorials.